 Ten percent of all income from purchases made at AdamTritt.com will be split between two of our favorite charities: Heifer International, which provides gifts of livestock and plants, as well as education in sustainable agriculture, to financially disadvantaged families around the world; and Namaste Direct, which funds small loans to first-time borrowers, primarily women, in some of the more marginalized communities in Central America.
 These loans are used to create or augment a small business such that the borrower can reach economic self-sufficiency for herself and her family.

 Adam is mentioned in Wikipedia on the page dealing with runic magic.
 This is due to his book Tellstones: Runic Divination in the Welsh Tradition.
 He is also mentioned in a Wikipedia page about the 34th Street Wall in Gainesville, Florida.
 But other than that, why on Earth would he not have his own page?
-Well, you can’t put yourself in Wikipedia.
-But others can.
-If you think he deserves a mention, would you like to write a nifty little article and help spread the word about him?
-Here is a piece on contributing new articles to Wikipedia.
-Get him a mention and you’ll win a free copy of everything Adam has produced to date (books, notecards, PoetryPosters, the whole shebang)!
+We haven’t any idea.
+It’s beyond us.

 Let Me Hear from You!

-I’m always eager to hear what people think of my work.
+Adam is always eager to hear what people think of his work.
 Even if what they have to say isn’t always pleasant.
-If you’d like to get in touch with me, please use the form below.
+If you’d like to get in touch with him, please use the form below.